You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 Just because it looks easy, though, doesn’t mean I “just do it” like magic.

-There’s a very important process that I use.
+There’s a very important process that I use, and I’ll try to break it down for you.

 Scaffolding Will Supercharge Your Learning